akbir/akbir.github.io/_posts/2018-08-09-Intro's to AI - Representation Learning with Word2Vec.md

 Within Natural Language Processing, focus has been on producing robust representations of words.
 Telling a computer “Tom sat on the chair” and then asking, “Where is Tom?” is relatively difficult for a computer, as it requires an understanding of Tom as an object/noun and the relationship that the verb “sat” implies.

 Computers need some way to represent a word.
-In particular Neural Networks (which do most of the work), need continuous representations.
-Think of continuous as meaning “not in chunks”, if something is *continuous* then there are no gaps between any two points (e.g in the flow of water).
+In particular, Neural Networks (which do most of the work) need *continuous* representations.
+Think of *continuous* as meaning “not in chunks”, if something is *continuous* then there are no gaps between any two points (e.g in the flow of water).
 On the otherhand words are *discrete*, they literally are separate tokens, and between things like “cat” and “dog” there is no intermediate concept.

 Linguists had a theory dubbed the [“distributional hypothesis”](https://en.wikipedia.org/wiki/Distributional_semantics#Distributional_hypothesis) which suggested that words are defined by the company that they keep.
 If I remove a _____ from a sentence, you can guess what it is (in this case ‘word’).
 A group of [computer scientists] (https://arxiv.org/pdf/1310.4546.pdf), decided to train neural networks to play this game, and at the same time allowed the network to modify the vector representation of the words in order to succeed.

 So, the neural network is fed a sentence from a text such as “the cat sat on the” and told the answer should be “mat”.
-The network first changes each word into *one-hot* vectors.
-This type of vector is a form of index, and is filled with N zeros, where N is the number of words in the entire vocabulary.
+The network first changes each word into a *one-hot* vector.
+This type of vector is a form of index, and is filled with N zeros, where N is the number of words in the entire vocabulary of the text.
 The zero which corresponds to the desired word is flipped to a one.
 So, if my entire vocabulary was 3 words long and the sentence is “the cat sat” the one-hot vectors are:

 <img src="https://latex.codecogs.com/gif.latex?\dpi{120}&space;\bg_white&space;\large&space;\text{the}&space;&=&space;\begin{bmatrix}&space;0&space;\\&space;0&space;\\&space;1&space;\end{bmatrix},&space;\text{&space;cat}&space;&=&space;\begin{bmatrix}&space;0&space;\\&space;1&space;\\&space;0&space;\end{bmatrix}&space;\text{&space;sat}&space;&=&space;\begin{bmatrix}&space;1&space;\\&space;0&space;\\&space;0&space;\end{bmatrix}," title="\large \text{the} &= \begin{bmatrix} 0 \\ 0 \\ 1 \end{bmatrix}, \text{ cat} &= \begin{bmatrix} 0 \\ 1 \\ 0 \end{bmatrix} \text{ sat} &= \begin{bmatrix} 1 \\ 0 \\ 0 \end{bmatrix}," />